Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 It seems that everyone is depressed lately.
-Young people, in particular, sometimes called "millennials" if they were born between 1980 and the early 2000s, seem to be suffering from some kind of depression or lack of will to live.
+In particular, millennials (those born between 1980 and the early 2000s) seem to be suffering from some kind of depression or lack of will to live.
 Millennials are accused of being lazy, unmotivated, and negative about life in general.

 Of course, we see way more cases of depression in the 21st century because we, as a society, can recognise and understand mental health issues a lot more.
 But that can't be the only reason.
-The rise of depression cases, young people taking medication such as Prozac, and even the spike in dark (but often amusing) depression and suicide memes in the last year alone, indicates there is something more than an increase in diagnosis.
+The rise of depression cases, young people taking medication such as Prozac, and even the spike in dark (but often amusing) depression and suicide memes indicates there is something more than an increase in diagnosis.

 1. We Don't See a Future